AGChain: A Blockchain-based Gateway for Trustworthy App Delegation from Mobile App Markets: Making It Secure and Sustainable

 So far, we have designed \name to be permanent and distributed through contract-based distribution and IPFS-based storage.
-However, to make it secure and sustainable, we still need to address three \name-specific system challenges:
+However, to make it secure and sustainable, we still need to address three \name-specific system issues:

-\begin{description} \item[C3:] \textit{How to securely retrieve apps from the app markets without network security guarantee?} Recall that our server needs to retrieve apps from existing markets before uploading them to IPFS.
-This is straightforward for markets with HTTPS but difficult for those using insecure HTTP (see \mysec\ref{sec:insecureDownload}) because there is no underlying network security guarantee.
-To address this, we propose two modes of secure app retrieval in \mysec\ref{sec:secureRetrieval}.
+\begin{description} \item[C3:] \textit{How to securely retrieve apps from the app markets without a network security guarantee?} Recall that our server needs to retrieve apps from existing markets before uploading them to IPFS.
+This process is relatively simple for markets that use HTTPS, but it becomes challenging for those that rely on insecure HTTP (as discussed in \mysec\ref{sec:insecureDownload}) since there is no inherent network security guarantee.
+To tackle this issue, we propose two modes of secure app retrieval in \mysec\ref{sec:secureRetrieval}.

-\item[C4:] \textit{How to avoid repackaged apps from polluting our market?} Addressing challenge C3 guarantees that the retrieved app is the same as the one in its original app market.
-However, if the market is a third-party app market, the app might be already repackaged before our (secure) retrieval.
-Hence, we need a mechanism, as proposed in \mysec\ref{sec:repackageDetection}, to detect repackaged apps~\cite{DroidMOSS12} that are different from their official Google Play versions.
+\item[C4:] \textit{How to avoid repackaged apps from polluting our market?} By addressing challenge C3, we ensure that the retrieved app is identical to the one available in its original app market.
+However, in the case of a third-party app market, there is a possibility that the app has already been repackaged before our secure retrieval.
+Consequently, we require a mechanism, as proposed in \mysec\ref{sec:repackageDetection}, to detect repackaged apps~\cite{DroidMOSS12} that may differ from their official versions on Google Play.

-\item[C5:] \textit{How to make \name self-sustainable?} As mentioned in \mysec~\ref{sec:overall}, each crowdsourced server node consumes computer resources and gas fees for app uploading in \name.
-This is unsustainable if there is no monetary mechanism to incent these nodes.
-Since uploaders take an advantage (e.g., advertising their apps or permanently storing an app for security research) from \name, it is reasonable to charge them an upload fee for paying crowdsourced servers.
-We will present this mechanism in \mysec\ref{sec:chargeFees}.
-With upload fees, we can also prevent spammers from misusing \name. \end{description}
+\item[C5:] \textit{How to make \name self-sustainable?} As stated in \mysec~\ref{sec:overall}, each server node in the crowdsourced network consumes computer resources and incurs gas fees for app uploading in \name.
+This becomes unsustainable without a monetary mechanism to incentivize these nodes.
+Considering that uploaders benefit from \name by advertising their apps or securely storing them for security research purposes, it is reasonable to impose an upload fee on them to compensate the crowdsourced servers.
+We will introduce this mechanism in \mysec\ref{sec:chargeFees}.
+By implementing upload fees, we can also deter spammers from abusing \name. \end{description}